A gangster in the White House

 The decision to preference religions came just in time for churches (notably Catholics) to secure "Covid" government loans, even where their financial straits stemmed from ruinous sexual-abuse payouts.

-disturbing suspension of habeas in immigration cases was countenanced in the Thuraissigiam case, damaging the important Boumediene precedent.
+A disturbing suspension of habeas in immigration cases was countenanced in the Thuraissigiam case, damaging the important Boumediene precedent.

-The resolution of Trump's financial subpoena problems was needlessly postponed in Trump v Mazars and Trump v Vance: the controversy continues
+The resolution of Trump's financial subpoena problems was needlessly postponed in Trump v Mazars and Trump v Vance: the controversy continues.

 It's unclear what effect the subpoena cases will have on the McGahn case currently on appeal.
 That's the astonishing case in which a Republican-dominated panel of the DC court of appeals conveniently ruled that federal courts can't enforce congressional subpoenas against employees of the executive branch.
 House Democrats appealed to a full bench who have heard the case but not yet ruled.